oat-sa/taohub-articles/forge/documentation-for-core-components/results-data-model.md

 Results Data Model TAO 2.5
 ==========================

-This is the data model used for storing and exploiting the results in the taoResults extension part of TAO.\
+This is the data model used for storing and exploiting the results in the taoResults extension part of TAO.<br/>

-This storage is inspired by the QTI results standardisation but supports results arising from non QTI tests (including an object).\
+This storage is inspired by the QTI results standardisation but supports results arising from non QTI tests (including an object).<br/>

 [[http://www.imsglobal.org/question/qtiv2p1/imsqti\_resultv2p1.html]]

 Elements of understanding